-- A. Parties who do not need an oral hearing may set their motions on the Submission Docket to be decided on the papers.
-The Submission Docket is Mondays at 8:00 a.m. after ten (10) days notice. - B. Parties who set a matter on the Submission Docket must file a Notice of Submission and serve it on all counsel and pro se parties. - C. If the movant places the matter on the Submission Docket and the respondent desires an oral hearing, the respondent may call the Court Clerk to request a date and time for a hearing.
-Respondents requesting a hearing for a matter previously placed on the Submission Docket must file a Notice of Hearing and serve it on all counsel and pro se parties in accordance with the Local Rules and these Procedures.
-A matter will not be taken off of the Submission Docket until a Notice of Hearing is properly filed and served.
+- A. Mondays at 8:00 a.m.
+Parties who do not need an oral hearing may set their motions on the Submission Docket to be decided on the papers.
+The Submission Docket is Mondays at 8:00 a.m. after ten (10) days notice. - B. Notice of Submission Required.
+Parties who set a matter on the Submission Docket must file a Notice of Submission and serve it on all counsel and pro se parties.

+C. Requests for Hearing.

+- 1) If a motion has been set for written submission, the responding party may request a hearing.
+The Clerk will not, however, remove the motion from the submission docket until the party requesting an oral hearing has conferred with the other parties' counsel and obtained agreeable dates for the oral hearing. - 2) If counsel cannot agree, the party requesting an oral hearing must file a written motion for oral hearing. - 3) A matter will not be taken off of the Submission Docket until a Notice of Hearing is properly filed and served.